richard512/wine/README.md

 ### Perspective

 California definitely has the largest number of registered wine producers at 4,653.
 Washington is at #2 with 1,019.
-About half of all registered wine producers are in California.
+About half of all registered USA wine producers are in California.
+I read a thing that said about 86% of all USA wine is produced in California, but don't quote me on that.

 ## Example Wineries